emaicus/Rangers-and-Ruffians/site/pages/GENERATED/Book_of_Known_Beasts.md

 ##### Howl
 __Radius:__ 120 ft.
 The wolf lets a fearsome howl.
 All creatures within the howl's radius must make a spell power save or be Frightened.
 Affected creatures may repeat their save at the end of each of their turns.
 A Frightened creature cannot move closer to the source of it’s fear and must make accuracy checks against it at disadvantage.

-### Werewolf
-__Tier 2 Heavy__
-__Health:__ 155 __Evasion:__ 13 __Spell Power:__ TMP_SPELL_POWER __Stat Bonus:__ 4
-__Movement:__  Base Speed 35ft

-#### Passive Abilities

-##### Pack Strength
-Wolves hunt better in packs.
-If two wolves are attacking the same target, they deal additional damage on each strike.
-__Damage:__ 2d6 Piercing

-##### Fear of Fire
-Wolves have a natural fear of fire.
-If another wolf is damaged by fire nearby, the wolf must make a spell power save against the attacker or become Frightened.
-This does not affect a werewolf that has retained its humanity.
-A Frightened creature cannot move closer to the source of it’s fear and must make accuracy checks against it at disadvantage.

-##### Vulnerable to Silver
-Werewolves are weak against silver.
-Attacks made with silvered weapons deal an additional 2d6 damage to a werewolf.

-#### Combat Actions
-This creature can take 2 actions per turn.

-##### Grappling Bite
- __Range:__ Touch
-The werewolf tears at its foe with sharp teeth.
-They must make a spell power save or be Hindered on their next turn.
-A Hindered creature loses half its movement.
-__Damage:__ 4d6 Piercing

-##### Howl
-__Radius:__ 120 ft.
-The werewolf lets a fearsome howl.
-All creatures within the howl's radius must make a spell power save or be Frightened.
-Affected creatures may repeat their save at the end of each of their turns.
-A Frightened creature cannot move closer to the source of it’s fear and must make accuracy checks against it at disadvantage.